BrianAmstrup/HMQ-Prom-Garfana/README.md

 #### Pipeline Module deployment and enablement

-Read the (zipped) moidule file, encode it to base64 (removing line breaks) and pipe it into jq to build the final API payload
+Read the (zipped) moidule file, encode it to base64 (removing line breaks) and pipe it into jq to build the final API payload module DH-AddContext/Add_time_context-1.0.0.module adds  "BrokerIsoTime" and "BrokerUTCTime" JSON files to the payload
 ```
 jq -n \
   --arg mod "$(base64 -i Add_time_context-1.0.0.module)" \